clearmatics/zeth/README.md

 # Zeth - Zerocash on Ethereum

 :rotating_light: **WARNING** This project is a Proof of Concept.
-It is highly inefficient and has not be thoroughly reviewed.
+It is highly inefficient and has not been thoroughly reviewed.
 Please do not use in production!

 **Disclaimer:** This work is inspired from [babyzoe](https://github.com/zcash-hackworks/babyzoe), [Miximus](https://github.com/barryWhiteHat/miximus.git).
-It follows and extend the design presented in [zerocash-ethereum](https://github.com/AntoineRondelet/zerocash-ethereum) by adapting some code initially written by ZCash.
+It follows and extend the design presented in [zerocash-ethereum](https://github.com/AntoineRondelet/zerocash-ethereum) by adapting some code initially written by [ZCash](https://github.com/zcash/zcash).

-:point_right: Check our [paper](https://gitlab.clearmatics.net/ar/zeth-protocol/blob/master/zeth.pdf) for more information about ZETH.
+:point_right: Check our [paper](LINK TO PAPER) for more information about Zeth.

 ## Building and running the project: